WatermarkAgency/wmk-dev-test/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.com/tutorial/part-five/#introducing-graphiql)._

-    *Extra bonus points if you read this and want to do something else after finishing the second challenge.
+   **Extra bonus points if you read this and want to do something else after finishing the second challenge.
 Play around with GraphQL queries to target allConentfulTopics nodes.
-Then, use your card component to to render titles and subheads for the bottom portion of the card, ang use GatsbyImage to render the mainImage.*
+Then use your card component to render titles and subheads for the bottom portion of the card, and use GatsbyImage to render the mainImage.**

     Open the `wmk-dev-test` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!